psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The scaled MP2 correlation energy correction [Eh] appended to an underlying functional when a DH-DFT method is requested.
    Quantity :math:`E_{\text{DH}}` in Eq. :eq:`DFTterms`.

+.. psivar:: DMA DISTRIBUTED MULTIPOLES

+   Distributed multipoles in units given by |gdma__gdma_multipole_units|
+   with the row index corresponding to the site and the column index referencing the multipole component.
+Both indices are zero based, and the Qlm components of the multipoles are ordered as Q00, Q10, Q11c, Q11s, Q20, Q21c, Q21s, Q22c, Q22s, etc.

+.. psivar:: DMA TOTAL MULTIPOLES

+   Distributed multipoles as a single row, whose columns are the total multipoles, translated to |gdma__gdma_origin|, and summed.

 .. psivar:: DMRG-SCF TOTAL ENERGY